Skip to Main Content

 2. The system will try to match your module to an existing list, and provide you with a search box if this matching is unsuccessful.

-3..
-Click on 'embed list' to ensure that the list is linked to your module - for more help with this, please see page 5 of this guide.
+3. Click on 'embed list' to ensure that the list is linked to your module - for more help see section 5 of this guide.

 3. Sharing a list with colleagues

-An online reading list can have multiple editors, this can be useful if you are co-convening a module, or would like to share list editing with a colleague.
-To share a list with a colleague, you can copy the link to the online reading list and email to the colleague you would like to contribute to the list.
+An online reading list can have multiple owners or editors, this can be useful if you are co-convening a module, or would like to share list editing with a colleague.

 If you are not sure, or if your colleague does not yet have an account in the online Reading Lists system, please contact your Academic Liaison Librarian.